Drive-thru vaccination clinic opens Monday, appointments only

 “Mostly law enforcement or public safety kinds of people that we will call at the end of the day and say you can come to get a shot, we are wasting none,” Stolz added.

-No more than 5 or 10 per day that are on standby get the vaccine.
+No more than five or 10 per day that are on standby get the vaccine.